sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/README.md

 ### Quantization configuration

-Quantizer configuration or quantizer parameters can be stored in `BaseQuantizerConfig` object.
+Quantizer configuration or quantizer parameters can be stored in the `BaseQuantizerConfig` object.

 For trainable quantizer we use:

-`TrainableQuantizerWeightsConfig` - contain the configuration of weight quantization for trainable quantizer.
+`TrainableQuantizerWeightsConfig` - contains the configuration of weight quantization for the trainable quantizer.

-`TrainableQuantizerActivationConfig` - contain the configuration of activation quantization for trainable quantizer
+`TrainableQuantizerActivationConfig` - contains the configuration of activation quantization for trainable quantizer

-For inferable quantizers we don't use the `BaseQuantizerConfig` object, instead we use explicit parameters per quantizer
+For inferable quantizers we don't use the `BaseQuantizerConfig` object, instead, we use explicit parameters per quantizer

 Usage example:
 ```python